sybrenstuvel/python-rsa/README.rst

 Python-RSA is a pure-Python RSA implementation.
 It supports encryption and decryption, signing and verifying signatures, and key generation according to PKCS#1 version 1.5.
 It can be used as a Python library as well as on the commandline.
+The code was mostly written by Sybren A.
+Stüvel.
+The Python-RSA homepage is at http://stuvel.eu/rsa

 Download and install using::